Visit best places in Ukraine in winter

-Feel Kyiv’s timeless spirit in the very center of the city by checking out St. Sophia Cathedral, the Kyivan Rus monument of architecture, and monumental paintings dating back to the 11th century.
-You can also check out St. Andrew’s Church, a rare masterpiece of rococo architecture that stands on a hill in the historic center of Kyiv with a fantastic view of the Dnipro river.
+Feel Kyiv’s timeless spirit in the very centre of the city by checking out St. Sophia Cathedral, the Kyivan Rus monument of architecture, and monumental paintings dating back to the 11th century.
+You can also check out St. Andrew’s Church, a rare masterpiece of rococo architecture that stands on a hill in the historical centre of Kyiv with a fantastic view of the Dnipro river.

 Visit Kyiv and get a perfect getaway for your weekend!